NethmiKaumudi/SystemMonitorApp/SystemMonitorApp/README.md

 ## Assumptions and Decisions

-- Used `System.ServiceProcess.ServiceController` for service management.
+- Used `.NET 8` with Windows Forms for the UI framework.
+- Utilized `System.ServiceProcess.ServiceController` to manage and control Windows services.
-- Used `quser` command output parsing for retrieving Remote Desktop sessions.
+- For retrieving Remote Desktop sessions, used the `Wtsapi32.dll` with `WTSEnumerateSessions` and `WTSQuerySessionInformation`.
+- Basic data-binding and DataGridView were used for user-friendly display.
+- Assumes the app is run with administrative privileges to control service status.
+- Skips system and empty sessions (e.g., Session ID 0 and those without usernames).
-- Focused on simplicity and clear UI design with basic data-binding.
+- Focused on simplicity, readability, and clean UI design.
-- Requires administrative privileges to start/stop services.

 ## Build and Run Instructions